(Photo: Flickr/Creative Commons)

 By Markey Read

 Wouldn’t it be great if every person you hired came with all the professional skills needed to work for your company?
 Gone would be the days of training new employees in basic concepts like quality, teamwork, productivity, and customer service.
+Instead they could be focusing on enhancing their leadership and management skills.

 Many employers hope that only the most qualified apply for every position.
 Hiring managers dream of the day when they will not have to weed through hoards of untrained, unqualified candidates.